MicrosoftDocs/azure-docs/articles/backup/backup-azure-vm-backup-faq.md

 1. Temporarily stop the backup, and retain backup data.
 2. Move the VM to the target resource group.
-3. Reenabled backup in the same or new vault.
+3. Re-enabled backup in the same or new vault.

 You can restore the VM from available restore points that were created before the move operation.